 Since its introduction in 2017, Microsoft Teams has been growing at lightening speed, having overtaken its role model Slack in terms of active users.
 In 2020, with the sudden, short-term relocation of millions of employees to the home office, Teams, along with its built-in video conferencing function in particular, saw greater demand than ever before.
-Microsoft itself claimed to have seen “2 years of digital transformation in 2 months.”
+Microsoft itself claimed to have seen “two years of digital transformation in 2 months.”
+But is Microsoft Teams for internal communication really the best option available?

 In addition to online meetings, Teams has also clearly prevailed over the other Microsoft tools SharePoint and Yammer in terms of how it handles collaboration in project teams and the coordination of overlapping groups.